zanyx/SwiftKitten/README.md

 - Parse Xcode project to get file list and embedded frameworks (similiar to SourceKittenDaemon).

+- Add Xcode build, run and debug commands.
+Build system is not flexible enough.
+Specify the xcode project in sublime project file.
+Or if xcode project in same folder as sublime project, use this one as default.

 - Build cffi automatically on sublime package install ?
 	I'm not sure if sublime's python interpreter has the necessary tools to build it.
 Tried briefly but could not get it to work.

+- Add support for multiple docsets.
+Make documentation context aware.
+Add support for api links, so that documentation can be navigated.